ChuckPa/PlexDBRepair/README.md

   Exits the utility and removes all temporary database files created during processing.
   To save all intermediate databases,  use the 'Quit' command.

+### Ignore / Honor

+  Toggle the state (ON/OFF) of the IGNORE flag.
+When ON, Duplicates and UNIQUE constraint errors will be ignored.
+  Caution is advised as other errors will be ignored during initial processing.

+  In ALL cases,  DBRepair will never allow a bad database to be created.

 ### Import